Radiation enteropathy

 Radiation enteropathy is a syndrome that may develop following abdominal or pelvic radiation therapy for cancer.
-Many affected people are cancer survivors who had treatment for cervical cancer or prostate cancer; it has also been termed pelvic radiation disease with radiation proctitis being one of the principal features.
+Many affected people are cancer survivors who had treatment for cervical cancer or prostate cancer.
+It has also been termed pelvic radiation disease with radiation proctitis being one of its principal features and radiation-induced lumbar plexopathy (RILP) being a rare consequence.

 Signs and symptoms

 People who have been treated with radiotherapy for pelvic and other abdominal cancers frequently develop gastrointestinal symptoms.